 How Letters From Doctors and Friends Can Help Your SSD Case

 Imagine that you’re the boss of your own company and you’re hiring for a new position.
 You have two applicants, both with similar qualifications, and have asked them to provide you with letters of recommendation.
 One shows up with a glowing letter from their old boss, who only has positive things to say.
 The other applicant’s letter, also from a former boss, says the applicant has a tendency to procrastinate on important projects.
 Who are you going to hire?
-Mostly likely, you’ll pick the applicant with the positive letter of recommendation.
+Most likely, you’ll pick the applicant with the positive letter of recommendation.

 When it comes to applying for Social Security disability (SSD) benefits, the same idea applies.
 If an SSD applicant has a letter that provides evidence of the limitations caused by their injury or illness, it can make a huge difference.
 But at the same time, unnecessary or inaccurate statements can work against an SSD applicant.